Electrostatics/electrostatics.github.io/docs/apbs-overview.md

 usemesh {id}
 {% endhighlight %}

 <p>where <code>id</code> is an integer ID specifying the particular map read in with <code>READ</code> mesh.
-These IDs are assigned sequentially, starting from 1, and incremented independently for each mesh read by APBS
+These IDs are assigned sequentially, starting from 1, and incremented independently for each mesh read by APBS.</p>

 <hr />